Phoenix LiveView Basics

 $ iex -S mix phx.server

-1 | '--live' adds all the needed stuff to use LiveView out of the box.
-For this example, we don’t need Ecto. |
+1 | The --live flag adds all the necessary components to use LiveView out of the box.
+For this example, we don’t need Ecto, so we use --no-ecto .
+Phoenix 1.8 includes Tailwind CSS and daisyUI by default, providing a complete component and theming system with built-in light and dark mode support. |

 2 | Click Y and, depending on your internet connection, maybe grab a cup of coffee. |